 40. Catch a Snow Flake on Your Tongue

 Capture that winter magic by catching a snowflake on your tongue!

 41. Plan a Spa Day

 Just because you're all bundled up doesn't mean you should neglect your beauty routine.
-Treat yourself to a day at your local spa or indulge in a few at-home spa treatments, like a mask, this DIY Soft, Silky Hands Treatment, manicure / pedicure, or one of these DIY Beauty Treatments.
+Treat yourself to a day at your local spa or indulge in a few at-home spa treatments, like a mask, this DIY Soft, Silky Hands Treatment, manicure / pedicure, DIY Sugar Scrub, or one of these Homemade Beauty Treatments.

 42. Learn How to Use a New Kitchen Appliance